-- 12.3.
+- 12.2.
+Arrest by the police may be justified on the basis that there are reasonable grounds to suspect an offence has been committed and there are reasonable grounds for believing that the arrest is necessary.
+The statutory criteria for what may constitute necessity are set out in para 2.4 of Code G PACE.
+Inviting the subject to the police station to obtain legal representation may not be effective as the person concerned is at liberty to leave at any time.
+The Security Operations Manager should direct the investigation appropriately to remain in control of the evidential process without jeopardising the subject's legal rights.
+Code G of PACE is laid out at Appendix B. - 12.3.
 Consider maximising the opportunity to capture evidence at the earliest stage, i.e. where there is a significant comment.
-In more complex cases where a more in depthin-depth interview is required, hold a preliminary interview to cover off any significant comment.
+In more complex cases where a more in-depth interview is required, hold a preliminary interview to cover off any significant comment.
 Then hold a second interview at a later stage when more evidence has been gathered.
-Always follow the PEACE model [Planning, Engage Explain, Account, clarification and challenge, and Evaluation].
+Always follow the PEACE model [Planning, Engage and Explain, Account, clarification and challenge, Closure, Evaluation].
 Consider the ingredients of the offence; dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it.
 Ensure that these are established during the interview.
 Deep dive into areas where defences are likely.
 These can be countered by careful planning and skilful questioning.
-A comprehensive quide to interviewing using the PEACE model can be found at Appendix C. - 12.4.
+A comprehensive guide to interviewing using the PEACE model can be found at Appendix C. - 12.4.
 Should the Horizon system be challenged by a subject or his representative during a PACE interview, the Security Operations Manager should state: 'I will listen to any personal concerns or issues that you may have had with the Horizon system during the course of this interview'. - 12.5.
 The following three areas need to be covered in as much detail as possible at an appropriate point during all PACE interviews.